 The expenditure above is funded through various resources as demonstrated to the left: The Expenditure and Funding analysis in note 2 shows the relationship between the outturn position above and what is reported in the CFA's Comprehensive Income and Expenditure Statement.
-The CFA's Revenue Outturn report was reported to the CFA on 27/07/2022.
+The CFA's Revenue Outturn report will be reported to the CFA on 21/06/2023.